Last updated November 30, 2021

 Our simple step-by-step guide explains how to jump start your car correctly and includes a dedicated section on jump starting your car with a battery booster pack.

-You’ll need a set of jump cables to link the flat car battery to the donor car.
+You’ll need a set of working jump leads that have no faults, to link the flat car battery to the working battery of another car.

-You’ll also need a ‘donor car’ with a working battery to transfer electricity to the flat car battery.
+You’ll need a donor car with a working battery to transfer electricity to the flat battery on your car.

 Sometimes there are dangerous sparks created when jump starting a car.
 To protect your eyes, you should always wear safety goggles.

 When jump starting a car, you mustn’t take any unnecessary risks.
 Stay safe by following the guidelines below:

 Before you jump start your car, remove any loose clothing that could get tangled in the engine.
 Next, remove your jewellery and put on your protective glasses.

 You’ll need to park the two cars nose-to-nose.
 Ensure enough space is left between each car to open both bonnets and connect the jump leads.